awang2330/Flixster/README.md

 - [ ] Deploy website using GitHub Pages.
 - [Y] Allow user to view more details about a movie within a popup.
-- [ ] Improve the user experience through CSS & animation.
+- [Y] Improve the user experience through CSS & animation.
 - [ ] Allow movie video trailers to be played using [embedded YouTube](https://support.google.com/youtube/answer/171780?hl=en)
 - [ ] Implement anything else that you can get done to improve the app functionality!